SRIVIDYAMEDURI/Deep-Learning/ActivityLogger.md

 ````
 The logging activity is an event that takes place for the lifetime of the bot application.
 Application_Start method is called when the application starts and lasts for the lifetime of the application.

-Global.asax allows us to write event handlers that react to global events.
+Global.asax allows us to write event handlers that react to important life-cycle events.
 Global.asax events are never called directly by the user.
 They are called automatically in response to application events.
 For this lab, we must register DebugActivityLogger in Application_Start (in Global.asax) as follows.

 ````C#
 protected void Application_Start()